Home › Tools › PCM guideLikelihood ridges

 This is why tools like chromePlus and ChromEvol offer MCMC alongside maximum likelihood.
 The prior acts as a regularizer, pulling estimates away from the ridge toward plausible values.
 For example, an exponential prior with mean 0.5 makes q = 100 orders of magnitude less probable than q = 0.5, even if both fit the likelihood equally well.

-2. Multiple Starting Points
+2. Multiple starting points

 Running ML optimization from many random starting points samples different regions of parameter space.
 If most convergences cluster near low-rate solutions but a few wander up the ridge, the true MLE is likely in the low-rate cluster.
 Compare the converged values: are they stable across runs?
 If estimates vary wildly, you may be seeing ridge effects.

-3. Penalized Likelihood
+3. Penalized likelihood

 Adding a regularization term (e.g., an L2 penalty proportional to rate magnitude) creates a unique maximum that concentrates near realistic values.
 The penalized log-likelihood is: